Colorado Bill of Sale Form – DMV CO Information

 As a seller you should provide the following items to the buyer: the Colorado Certificate of Title, if there is more than one owner named on the front of the Certificate of Title, all owners must print and sign their name as seller and enter purchase price and date.
 The Seller keeps license plates.
 These should be removed from the vehicle after the sale.

-The seller should complete an odometer disclosure reading and indicator information on the Certificate of Title.
+The seller must complete an odometer disclosure reading and indicator information on the Certificate of Title.
 Additionally it may be disclosed on the DR2173 Motor Vehicle Bill of Sale form which can be purchased through Colorado Auto Dealers Association, Colorado Independent Automobile Dealers Association, A-B-C Enterprises and Colorado Automobile/Powersports Support Services.
 You can download a sample form Colorado Bill of Sale Motor Vehicle DR 2173 here: DR 2173.

 Furthermore, an emissions inspection certificate is required if the buyer lives in an emissions area.